alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/checkbox-list-in-wpf.md

 tags: [WPF]
 categories: [WPF]
 ---
 One of most missing control of Wpf is in my opinion a Checkbox list.
-Since in a project Iâ€™m working into, I really need such a control I worked with my fellow [Guardian](http://www.nablasoft.com/guardian) to create one that will satisfies our needs.
+Since in a project I'm working into, I really need such a control I worked with my fellow [Guardian](http://www.nablasoft.com/guardian) to create one that will satisfies our needs.

 Our goal is to use less code possible and rely mainly on binding, and this was a little difficult to accomplish because of various problems, here is the XAML of the final control.